ZexiXin/CYBR8420/Code analysis for Software Security Engineering.md

   | Salt generation in Croc file is predictable | Use of Insufficiently Random Values | CWE-330 & CWE-340 | Confidential information |

-we then created a team template using this spesific CWEs and began analyzing each croc file individually each croc fil to cover more ground (code).
+We then created a team template using this spesific CWEs and began analyzing each croc file individually each croc fil to cover more ground (code).

-Findings from manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.
+### Findings from manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.

-Findings from automated code scanning (if available).
+### Findings from automated code scanning (if available).
 Include links to full reports.
 ![](/image/tool1.png)
 ![](/image/tool2.png)
 ![](/image/tool3.png)